Cracked Pot Meditations – Introverts Versus Extroverts

 Introvert:

 Host a tea party.
 You will need to mail invitations to your closest friends.
-You will want to clean up the house because being a recluse is messy work.
+You will want to clean up the house, because being a recluse is a messy job.
 You will need to find a nice tea set and enough cups for your guests.
 Pick a nice tea to steep.
-I would suggest a green tea for minor amount of caffeine, but a tasty afternoon treat.
-Make crust less cucumber sandwiches and lemon poppy seed scones to go along with your tea.
+I would suggest green tea for a small amount of caffeine, but it’s a tasty afternoon treat.
+Make crustless cucumber sandwiches and lemon poppyseed scones to pair with your tea.
 Have people over.
-Drink tea, eat sandwiches and scones.
+Drink tea, eat sandwiches, and scones.
 Laugh and chit chat.
 Be okay with a healthy amount of gossip.
-Clean up after your guests leave – not while, stay engaged the entire time your guests are there.
+Clean up after your guests leave – not while the party is still going on, stay engaged the entire time your guests are there.

 Extrovert:

 In conversations, only ask questions.
-Never offer your own stories about what you did one time that was funny or insane, never offer a story that one ups the person who just told their story, just ask questions of interest so that the person telling stories knows you are listening.
+Never offer your own stories about what you did one time that was funny or insane.
+Never offer a story that one-ups the person who just told their story.
+Just ask questions that interest you so the storyteller knows you are listening.
 If conversations begin to lull, ask more questions.
-If the party seems like it is flowing well, excuse yourself to the kitchen and wash dishes.
+If the party seems to be flowing well, excuse yourself to the kitchen and wash the dishes.

 Never throw anything at anyone.